4.93 from 40 votes

 Cook: 20 minutes

-Sesame chicken cooked in a wok.
+Sesame chicken in a bowl with white rice and scallions.

 This Sesame Chicken is so much better than takeout!
 The chicken actually STAYS crispy in that sweet and tangy sesame sauce!